 noun modifiers example -

-after noun: The catON the couch took a nap.
+- after noun: The cat, LAZY from overeating, took a nap.

 noun modifiers example -